 - Choose the location noting HU NRB or Quad Garage option specific to after 2:00 p.m., $10.00 weekday rate.

 - Follow the instructions to make your reservation and process your debit or credit card payment.

 - Print the parking permit and present it to the garage attendant upon arrival at the garage.

 - Parkers using this option must arrive after 2 p.m. and before 7 p.m. (so the attendant can provide the parking card).
 All daily parking cards expire at midnight.

 - After-hour parking permits are available to HLC employees at the cost of $170 per year.

 - The after-hour parker’s Harvard ID is valid at an assigned garage between 5 p.m. and 5 a.m.
 Monday through Friday and all day on weekends and Harvard holidays.

 - Daily Parking at Van Ness Garage

-- A $10 per day discounted parking rate (normally $38 per day) has been arranged exclusively for HMS/HSDM faculty, staff and students through November 2020 at the Van Ness Parking Garage.
+- A $10 per day discounted parking rate (normally $38 per day) has been arranged for HMS/HSDM/HSPH faculty, staff and students through December 2020 at the Van Ness Parking Garage.

 - The Van Ness Parking Garage is easily accessible to and from the HMS/HSDM campus.
 Parkers will have the option of walking or taking one of three MASCO-operated shuttles.
 The Landmark, Fenway and M2 shuttles make frequent stops along Brookline Avenue on their return (Southbound) to the Longwood Medical Area.
 For shuttle stops and schedules, please visit the MASCO Shuttle website and use the TransLoc for real-time shuttle locations.